This is how I painted my two little side tables using a chalky finish spray paint.

 Man, summer is flying!
 I have several old pieces of furniture in the garage that I’ve had every intention of pulling out and painting or staining this summer, and it just seems like I haven’t had enough time to get to them!
 The other day I actually had an entire free day.
 No photos to edit, no kid-related activities, no nothin’.
 The possibilities were endless.
 I knew exactly what I wanted to tackle, though.
 In my pile of old furniture in the garage were a set of two side tables that I found on the side of the road a few months ago.
 The owners at the house were cleaning out their garage, and had stacked some things along the road.

 Well, I never met a stack of junk on the side of the road that didn’t intrigue me, so I pulled over.
-When I saw the these two little side tables, I knew at once that they had to come home with me. 😉
+When I saw the these two little wooden side tables, I knew at once that they had to come home with me. 😉

 The tables both looked like this to begin with.
 Pretty old and blah.
 They’ve seen better days.
 I had somebody DM me on Instagram that she had a side table just like this given to her by her Grandmother.
 She said that her Grandmother had them back in the 1940s…so they must be pretty old!
 I just love stories like that!